Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 C. Visual Stability

-How to Test Your Core Vitals
+How to Test Your Core Web Vitals and Implement Page Experience SEO

-Step 1: Sitewide Audit
+Step 1: Conduct Site Speed Audit

-Step 2: Correct Pagespeed Issues
+Step 2: Correct High Priority Issues for Near Term Improvements

-Once you’ve identified opportunities and areas of concern, you can use tools like PageSpeed Insights and Lighthouse can help you fix any issues.
-A Lighthouse report gives you an overall user experience score (for core web vitals and other factors), along with recommendations for improvement.
+- A Lighthouse report gives you an overall user experience score (for core web vitals and other factors), along with recommendations for improvement.
 Install the tool in your browser, or download the Chrome extension to run a report.
-PageSpeed Insights measures the loading and running speed of your page on both mobile and desktop.
-Copy and paste your URL directly into the tool to run a report – no download required.

-Use ALL the tools available to you to further improve your page experience.
-Head over to web.dev/vitals-tools for a roundup of everything you need to ensure you deliver on page experience.
-The Chrome DevTools panel is a set of extensions you can install in your Chrome browser to measure different aspects of page performance.
+- The Chrome DevTools panel is a set of extensions you can install in your Chrome browser to measure different aspects of page performance.
 One extension, for example, simulates how your page looks and acts on a mobile device.
 Another helps you analyze and debug your page’s JavaScript.
 Google also recently added an Experience section to the panel to check for instability issues and layout shifts.

 Other UX Signals in 2021 Page Experience Update